loopold/cable-notes/README.md

 I put in two sections:
 1. Uplink Direction (to remember always using one direction: from endpoint to the switch)
 2. TODO.
 For planned changes.
-To copypasting.
+To copypastying.

 ### Formatting source